Liumouliu/deepIBL/README.md

 ![alt text](./heatmap.png)
 As can be seen, our method focuses on regions that are useful for image geo-localization while emphasizing the distinctive details on buildings.
 On the other hand, the original NetVLAD emphasizes local features, not the overall building style.

 If you want to do some experiments on the above 4 datasets, please contact the original authors, not me.
+I would express my thanks to Prof. Akihiko Torii who generously provided me with the data.

 ## Codes